ICWLM: A Multi-Task Wireless Large Model via In-Context Learning: System Model

-where $\rho_k$ are constant weights denoting the importance of the user $k$, $\mathbf{W}=[\mathbf{w}_1,\mathbf{w}_2,\ldots,\mathbf{w}_K]$ is a set of precoding vectors and $P_{\text{max}}$ is the power budget.
+where $\rho_k$ are constant weights denoting the importance of the user $k$.
 Such an optimization problem is referred to as interference or SINR balancing, and has been investigated in many works~\cite{Schubert-Boche, 1561584, 4203115}.
+According to the uplink-downlink duality theory~\cite{Schubert-Boche}, The normalized beamforming vectors in problem P2 also follow a similar structure as

+where $q_j$ denotes the virtual uplink power for user $j$.
+Let $\mathbf{q} = {[q_1, \dots, q_K]}^T$ denote the virtual uplink power allocation vector.
+Once the directions are fixed via $\mathbf{q}$, the optimal downlink power vector $\mathbf{p}$ can be uniquely determined by an algorithm in~\cite[Table 1]{Schubert-Boche}.
+Thus, the optimal precoding vectors can be obtained as

+Instead of predicting $\mathbf{W}$ directly, we can predict the uplink power allocation vector $\mathbf{q}$, which reduces the output dimension from $N_t \times K$ complex variables to $K$ real variables.